Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setup a Non-US Market Instance.md

 ### Step 4: Load the [[Global Base Template]]

 This step is only done once per customer.
 Load the following layer, the [[Global Base Template]], with the basic [[Global Base Dataset]] required to generate the *DEV instance.
-To finish this step, go to the **GLOBAL_BASE Template Instructions** manual.
+To finish this step, go to the **GLOBAL BASE Template Instructions** manual.

 The [[Global Base Template]] provides the rules necessary for all models in the [[Standard Product]] and must be imported into every [[Standard Product]] implementation.

 *Consultants should discuss which environment to work in with their Project Manager or Configuration Lead.

-### Step 5: Load the US [[Market]]
+### Step 5: Load the Standard Base

-After you've loaded the [[Global Base]], you may put the US [[Market]] layer on top of it.
-While filling out the **Client US Product Setup Questionnaire**, use the **STANDARD_PRODUCT Template Instructions** to choose the choices specified by the customer.
+After you've loaded the [[Global Base]], you may put the [[Standard Base Product]] Market layer on top of it.
+Follow the steps in the **STANDARD_PRODUCT Template Instructions** while picking the choices from the Customer **Standard Product Setup Questionnaire**.

-After the [[Standard Product]] Template has been imported, Follow the **US_WAGE_HOUR_AND_HOL template Instructions** to implement US wage rules.

-The [[Standard Product]] template contains much of the functional policies involved with the defined features.
-The US Wage, Hour and Holiday [[template]] will include a series of templates making up the US Product.
-Each template is presented in series.
-You can navigate among them through the drop-down on the upper-right.
-On the panel for the last template in the series, clicking the button “Import” causes all the templates to be imported using the parameter selections that have been made.
+Much of the functional policies associated with the described features are included in the [[Standard Product[[]] template.
+It is made up of three templates, each with its own import window.
+Only the first template, STANDARD_PRODUCT, must be explicitly imported; all subsequent templates will import automatically after the first.

 ### Step 6: Add Demo Data